-The valuations at 31 March 2016 and 31 March 2019 revealed that the relationship between the values placed on the assets held by the fund and the liabilities accrued in respect of pensionable service at that date were as follows:
+The valuation at 31 March 2019 revealed that the relationship between the values placed on the assets held by the Fund and the liabilities accrued in respect of pensionable service at that date was as follows:

+March 2019

-Past Service Liabilities March 2016 £m March 2019 £m
+Past service liabilities £m

-Active Members (308.9) (383.7)
+Active members (383.7)

-Deferred pensioners (185.1) (236.7)
+Deferred pensioners (236.7)

-Pensioners (451.6) (555.3)
+Pensioners (555.3)

-Total (945.6) (1,175.7)
+Total (1,175.7)

-Assets 796.3 1,062.9
+Assets 1,062.9

-Deficit (149.3) (112.8)
+Deficit (112.8)

-Funding Level 84% 90%
+Funding level 90%

-Based on the above data the derivation of the basic rate of employers' contribution is set out below:
+Based on the above data the derivation of the basic rate of employer's contribution is set out below.

+March 2019

-March 2016 Contribution rate % March 2019 Contribution rate %
+Contribution rate %

-Primary rate 12.8 15.0
+Future service funding rate 15.0

-Secondary rate 8.2 5.5
+Past service adjustment 5.5

-Total contribution rate 21.0 20.5
+Total contribution rate 20.5

-The secondary rate contributions agreed with individual employers were set at the 31 March 2016 valuation to restore the Fund to a funding position of 100% over a recovery period of no longer that 17 years.
-This deficit recovery plan was maintained at the 31 March 2019 valuation (i.e. the secondary rates established in 2019 aim to restore 100% funding over 14 years).
+The secondary rate contributions agreed with individual employers were set at the 31 March 2019 valuation to restore the Fund to a funding position of 100% over a recovery period of no longer than 14 years.

 Whilst the Fund level contribution rate is now 20.5% per annum, within this individual employer contribution rates vary.
-Having considered the basic rate of employer's contributions above, the City of London Corporation set contribution rates applicable to its employees of 21.0% for each of the financial years 2017/18 to 2019/20.
-Exceptions are City Academy who pay 17.1% p.a. and Museum of London which has certified stepped contributions of 15.1% in 2017/18, 15.7% in 2018/19 and 16.1% in 2019/20.
+Having considered the basic rate of employer's contributions above, the City of London Corporation set contribution rates applicable to its employees of 21.0% for each of the financial years 2020/21 to 2022/23.
+Exceptions are City Academy and the Multi Academy Trust who both pay 17.1% p.a., the London CIV (15.0%), Veolia (17.6%) and the Museum of London (16.1%).